-The UNM-Valencia Bookstore is located in the Student/Community Center.
+The UNM-Valencia Bookstore is located in the Student Community Center complex, south of the Student Union.
 It stocks books for regularly offered courses and also handles special book orders.
 Additionally, the UNM-Valencia Bookstore carries a variety of office and school supplies, clothing and specialty items including caps, T-shirts, pens and pencils.
 UNM-Valencia bookstore accepts cash, check, and credit card payments for bookstore purchases.